David’s Divorce Dictionary: H is for Hamilton

 Definition: a smash hit Broadway show that proves fighting for emotional justice is most often a fool’s errand.

-A private, confidential, structured process in which divorcing spouses work together with Collaboratively-trained attorneys, a divorce coach/settlement facilitator, and neutral financial professionals to develop a customized divorce settlement.
+Collaborative law is a private, confidential, structured process in which divorcing spouses work together with collaboratively-trained attorneys, a divorce coach/settlement facilitator, and neutral financial professionals to develop a customized divorce settlement.

 What’s The Takeaway?